 The cardiology or genetics department of a university medical center or teaching hospital may also be able to provide expertise.

-In addition, you can visit our Find a Doctor page to download a list of physicians who have self-reported that they have experience treating patients with VEDS.
+In addition to these resources and support for those with Vascular Ehlers-Danlos Syndrome (VEDS), you can visit our Find a Doctor page to download a list of physicians who have self-reported that they have experience treating patients with VEDS.